Supporting customers affected by wildfire

-We're here to support British Columbians facing the threat of wildfires.
-We're monitoring the wildfire situation in our province closely and we're ready to assist impacted customers and communities.
+We're here to support British Columbians facing wildfires.
+We’re closely monitoring the wildfire situation throughout British Columbia and we're working to assist impacted customers and communities as quickly as possible.

-If you live in an area near or prone to wildfires, we're sharing important information on insurance, safety tips, and essential documents and items to pack in case of evacuation to help you prepare.
+If you live in an area impacted by or prone to wildfires, we're sharing important information on insurance, safety tips, and essential documents and items to pack in case of evacuation to help you prepare.

 Make a plan

 Pack your essentials into a grab-and-go kit and create an emergency plan for your household.
 If you're preparing for a possible evacuation, locate and pack important documents to avoid having to replace them if they get damaged.
 These documents may include:

 Identification such as your B.C. driver's licence, B.C. identification card, B.C.
 Services Card, passport, and original copies of your birth certificate, marriage certificate and Canadian citizenship documentation.

 A copy of your vehicle registration, licence and Autoplan insurance documents.